 Additionally, students must maintain the following requirements for law school:

 - Applicants must maintain a 3.2 GPA at Stevens as well as complete the LSAT.

 The minimum LSAT scores are determined by the law schools each year and typically mimic the national averages.

 Stevens faculty represent a broad range of scholarly interests in science, technology, policy, and law.
 The faculty are actively involved in academic communities and law firms and are eager to engage students in the classroom, on and off-campus.

-Please contact Kaitlin Osborne, manager for recruitment and enrollment, for more information about this program.
+Please contact Kaitlin Osborne, associate director of student success, for more information about this program.